bcarruthers/garnet/README.md

 ### Multithreading

 It's often useful to run physics in parallel with other processing that doesn't depend on its output, but the event system currently has no built-in features to facilitate multiple threads reading or writing.
-Instead, parallel execution is implemented at a higher level actor system, or you can implement your own multithreaded systems.
+Instead, you can use the actor system for parallel execution at a higher level, or you can implement your own multithreading at the container level.

 ### Event ordering